nixworks/public/news/2011/01/15/index.md

 A BRITISH undercover police officer who infiltrated protest movements across Europe over seven years made several visits to Ireland&hellip;

 ### [Iranian diplomatic tour and medical discovery:A group of international diplomats begins a two-day tour given by Iran as a gesture of goodwill and transparency in response to foreign concerns over its nuclear program.
 The European Union, Russia, and the People's Republic of China refuses its invitation. ](/news/2011/01/15/iranian-diplomatic-tour-and-medical-discovery-pa-group-of-international-diplomats-begins-a-two-day-tour-given-by-iran-as-a-gesture-of-goodwi.md)
-_Context: Chinese, European Union, Iran, Russia, nuclear scientist_
+_Context: China, European Union, Iran, Russia, nuclear scientist_

 ### [The Southern Sudanese independence referendum, 2011 ends. ](/news/2011/01/15/the-southern-sudanese-independence-referendum-2011-ends.md)
 Huge turnout in south Sudan referendum expected to back secession from the north of the country.